Abdul-Andha/time-now/README.md

 ### App Description

-This web app displays the current time (Eastern Standard) and updates it every second.
+This web app displays the current time (Eastern Standard) and updates it every second over a dark background.
+Inspiration: time.is

 ### App Demo